 Work with your team during grooming sessions to add context and criteria to backlog items via the Edit window.
 For example, you can assign priority and story points, list acceptance criteria or conditions of satisfaction, upload wireframes, or elaborate on important details or considerations to get each item closer to ready.

 Ready to move work from the backlog into your next sprint?
-Use our Board view (currently in beta) to plan and track each sprint cycle so developers can knock work out in an Agile way.
+Use our Board view to plan and track each sprint cycle so developers can knock work out in an Agile way.

 Scheduling your next sprint is easy!
 Here’s how it works: